 The portalScan.py script is located in the <Portal for ArcGIS installation location>/tools/security directory.
-Run the script from the command line or shell.
+Run the script from the shell using the portalScan Bash script, which is located in the same directory.
 You have the option to specify one or more parameters when running the script.

-The fully-qualified domain name of the machine where Portal is installed (i.e.: gisportal.domain.com).
-The default is the hostname of the machine where the script is run.
+The fully qualified domain name of the machine where Portal is installed (in other words, gisportal.domain.com).
+The default is the host name of the machine where the script is run.

 The username of an administrator account.

 The directory where the security scan report will be saved.
 The default directory is the same folder where you run the script.

 A token can be generated and used in place of the user name and password.
 When generating a token, portalScan should be input in the Webapp URL field.
 When a token is provided, it overrides any username or password that is provided.